It's Not My Choice: Plot

 Sanathoi, a young transgender person, is denied education by her father, who keeps her confined at home while allowing her younger sister to continue her education.
 Sanathoi is frequently subjected to neglect and abuse, oftentimes being given errands rather than treated with care and compassion.

 While out to buy a box of cigarettes for her father, Sanathoi is ridiculed by a local shopkeeper who mocks her gender expression and blames her for the way others treat her.
 In response, Sanathoi questions whether her identity is something she ever chose, and leaves the shop.

 On her way back home, she is stopped by two security personnel who harass and sexually shame her, suggesting that people like her exist only for others’ gratification.
 When Sanathoi tries to defend herself, the harassment intensifies.
 Ayeengbi, her friend, witnesses the incident, steps in to confront the men, and walks away with Sanathoi.

 The two later sit together in a nearby park.
 There, Sanathoi opens up about the discrimination and emotional pain she experiences, both at home and in society.
-Ayeengbi listens, expresses solidarity, criticizes the injustice Sanathoi faces, and encourages her to keep believing in herself and not give up hope.
+Ayeengbi listens, expresses solidarity, criticises the injustice Sanathoi faces, and encourages her to keep believing in herself and not give up hope.

 After returning home, Sanathoi is confronted again by her father for forgetting to bring the cigarettes.
 His anger escalates, and he strikes her on the head.
 This time, Sanathoi stands up to him, expressing all the pain and injustice she has endured, not only from the outside world but also within her own family.
 She pleads for understanding, questioning how she can expect to find acceptance or love from the world when she is denied it in her own home.
 She affirms that her identity is not a matter of personal choice and asks why people like her are treated as less than human.

 Her father, deeply affected but silent, sits down.
 The film ends with Sanathoi and her father sitting silently in the courtyard, Sanathoi weeping.